The uniform consists of:

 Shin pads - recommended for rugby, football and hockey

-Pens (blue/black), pencils, ruler, rubber, pencil sharpener, protractor, compasses, calculator and glue stick.
+Pens (blue/black), pencils, ruler, rubber, pencil sharpener, protractor, compasses, scientific calculator (prefered model Casio FX83GT) and glue stick.

 All the above items can be purchased from the school Business Centre at cost price.
 In addition students may purchase other items such as art sketch books and revision booklets.

-Many students find it useful to have the following items: coloured pens/pencils and a USB pen.
+Many students also find it useful to have coloured pens/pencils.

 Students will need a sturdy bag in which to carry equipment and books.
 They will be issued with a number of text books, which should be looked after and returned in reasonable condition.
 All students are allocated a locker, which may be shared with one other.
 Students provide their own padlock and key which can also be purchased at the Business Centre.